ChalaniEkanayake/node-red-weather-dashboard/README.md

 ![dashboard](https://user-images.githubusercontent.com/57269629/192213442-50a75a3b-04b6-4a44-a801-4a13db44576b.png)

-A dashboard UI for weather data from [OpenWeatherMap API](https://openweathermap.org/api).
+A dashboard UI to display weather data from [OpenWeatherMap API](https://openweathermap.org/api).
 When weather data passes a user-defined limit, a warning message will be sent through an MQTT broker to the NodeMCU, and the built in LED will start blinking accordingly.

 ![node-mcu-weather-integration](https://user-images.githubusercontent.com/57269629/192211750-eaee3705-ba25-4cf5-b803-1e61ca2fae7f.jpg)